Bodyali96/FullStack-ND/Project 5/README.md

 ## About

 Single Page Application that shows places you would like to visit in Cairo and shows wiki articles about those places.
 This app uses Google Maps API, and Wikipedia API.
+User can search for any location on the whole map.
+It can filter saved places and show them only on map.
+It is responsive on mobile as well.

 ## Getting Started